md-anbari/RSA-AES-Encryption-Secure-Data-Transmission/README.md

 ## Why RSA + AES?
 The decision to use both RSA and AES encryption comes from the need to address the limitations of each when used in isolation:

-- **RSA** (Rivest-Shamir-Adleman) is an asymmetric encryption algorithm that uses a pair of keys (public and private) to encrypt and decrypt data.
+- **RSA** is an asymmetric encryption algorithm that uses a pair of keys (public and private) to encrypt and decrypt data.
 It is ideal for securely exchanging small pieces of information, such as encryption keys.
 However, RSA has performance limitations when used to encrypt large datasets because the encryption and decryption processes are computationally expensive.

-- **AES** (Advanced Encryption Standard), in contrast, is a symmetric encryption algorithm that uses the same key for both encryption and decryption.
+- **AES** , in contrast, is a symmetric encryption algorithm that uses the same key for both encryption and decryption.
 AES is highly efficient and is suitable for encrypting large amounts of data.
 However, the main challenge with AES is securely sharing the key between the sender and the receiver.

 By using **RSA to encrypt the AES key** and **AES to encrypt the actual data** (in this case, the profile), we can take advantage of the speed of AES for large data encryption while still ensuring that the AES key is exchanged securely using RSA.